ashmlk/IrisDataset/README.md

     matplotlib\
     pandas\
     seaborn\
-All plots and results can be view using Jupyter notebook.
+All plots and results can be viewed using Jupyter notebook.